dep_index

 Socioeconomic variables from the American Community Survey (ACS) are frequently used in place of or in addition to individual confounders in observational studies.
 There are several census tract level measures that can be used to capture “community deprivation” and they are often highly correlated, e.g., median household income and educational attainment.
 Choosing only one ACS measure might not capture the entirety of community deprivation, but using more than one ACS measure can lead to problems in statistical models due to colinearity.

-Here, we create a deprivation index for each census tract in the United States based on a principal components analysis of six different 2015 ACS measures.
-The first component explains over 60% of the total variance present in the five different ACS measures and is dubbed the “Deprivation Index”.
+We’ve created a 2015, 2018, and 2023 deprivation index for each census tract in the United States based on a principal components analysis of six different measures from the 2015, 2018, and 2023 ACS, respectively.
+The first component explains over 52% to 60% of the total variance present in the six different ACS measures and is dubbed the “Deprivation Index”.
 Rescaling and normalizing forces the index to range from 0 to 1, with a higher index being more deprived.

 The high resolution of the tract level is masked when using a nationwide scale.
-Click one of the maps or visit http://dep-index.s3-website.us-east-2.amazonaws.com/ to view an interactive, nationwide map online.
 Below is an example of how the index looks across the Greater Cincinnati, Ohio area:

 Getting the data

-The data is contained in a CSV file called ACS_deprivation_index_by_census_tracts.csv which is a table of 73,056 census tracts listed by their FIPS ID and corresponding deprivation index.
-Also included for each tract are the six individual ACS measures used to create the deprivation index.
+The data is contained in CSV files called ACS_deprivation_index_by_census_tracts.csv stored in the data/ folder within the directory for the corresponding deprivation index vintage (2015, 2018, or 2023).
+The data is a table of all census tracts listed by their FIPS ID, deprivation index, and the six individual ACS measures used to create the deprivation index.

-Use the following code to download the deprivation index data.frame directly into R:
+Use the following code to read the 2023 deprivation index data.frame directly into R:

 url() %>%